-While Vespula wasps in New Zealand are a critical pest, in their native European range they are valued and important components of the ecosystem.
-Social wasps were not introduced deliberately to New Zealand, but have hitchhiked here [45], presumably in import cargo.
+While Vespula wasps are a critical pest in New Zealand and elsewhere, in their native European range they are valued and important components of the ecosystem.
+Social wasps were not introduced deliberately to New Zealand, but have hitchhiked here [47], presumably in import cargo.
 Given this route of introduction, the use of any gene drive system must take into account the possibility that modified wasps might be transported to regions where these wasps are valued.
 While New Zealand would greatly benefit from eradication of these pests, their extinction here must not mean global extinction of the entire species.